Project Report For Onion Cold Storage

 Market potential & Strategy

-Onion production in the world exceeds 50 million tonnes.
-China, the United States, the Soviet Union, the Netherlands, Spain, and Turkey are among the major producers.
-The majority of onions manufactured in India are grown in Maharashtra, Gujarat, Uttar Pradesh, Orissa, Karnataka, Tamil Nadu, Andhra Pradesh, and Bihar.
-Maharashtra is the biggest producer, accounting for 20% of the land and 25% of the output.
+Globally, onion production exceeds 50 million tonnes annually, with major producing countries like China, the United States, the Soviet Union, the Netherlands, Spain, and Turkey leading the market.
+India is a significant contributor to global onion production, with large-scale cultivation in states like Maharashtra, Gujarat, Uttar Pradesh, Orissa, Karnataka, Tamil Nadu, Andhra Pradesh, and Bihar.
+Among these, Maharashtra is the largest producer, contributing 20% of the land and 25% of the total output.